LHA Board Members Past and Present

 Read Full Bio

 As an active member of the Rotary Club of Harrisburg since 2006, Una served on the Board of Directors from 2009 to 2015.
 Una was 2012/13 President of the Rotary Club of Harrisburg and was 2013/14 President of the Rotary Club of Harrisburg Foundation.
 Through several unique fundraisers, Una has raised thousands of dollars for club projects.
 In 2015, Una was elected as District Governor for the Rotary District 7390 which serves 7 Central PA Counties, 43 clubs and nearly 2,400 members.
 At a District Level, Una has served as a Membership Coordinator, Assistant Governor, District Conference Committee Member & Chair, Foundation Dinner Chair, and Grants Committee Member & Chair.
-Una recently planned the District’s annual training assembly and planned and facilitated training for all incoming Rotary Club Presidents.
 Una’s term as District Governor was fulfilled from July 1, 2017 through June 30, 2018.
-During her term, Una was one of 103 women, in the entire world, elected to this position.
-Through a brand new initiative, Pints for Polio, Una was able to leverage $27,000 toward the worldwide eradication of polio.
-In addition, Una serves on the marketing committee of Hospice of Central PA.
-She serves as an Advisory Board Member for Messiah College’s Graduate Studies program.
-She represents Leadership Harrisburg Area on the Board of Directors for the Harrisburg Regional Chamber and formerly served the American Heart Association; the Association of Fundraising Professionals; Catholic Charities; and Communities in Schools of PA.
+During her term, Una was one of 103 women, in the entire world, who served in this position.
+Now as a Past District Governor, Una serves Rotary District 7390 as District Trainer; is a member of the Teacher Impact Awards Committee, and chair of the 4-Way Test Speech Contest.
+Una earned the distinction of serving as a Training Leader at the 2020 Rotary International Assembly and is one of 5 women in the world invited back to serve in 2021.
+Una is a Facilitator for the Rotary Zone Institute and has also accepted the role of Regional Vice Chair for the Rotary Leadership Institute Northeast America.
+She is a Paul Harris Fellow (+2) which is a distinguished level of charitable giving within Rotary.
+Una is on the marketing committee Hospice of Central PA and represents Leadership Harrisburg Area on the Board of Directors for the Harrisburg Regional Chamber.

 Read Full Bio